Being a responsible dog owner

 Companion animal management

-Introduced by the NSW State Government in 1998, The Companion Animals Act 1998 (the Act) and the Companion Animals Regulation 2008 (the regulation), are to provide for the effective and responsible care and management of companion animals.
-A companion animal is currently defined under the Act as a Dog or Cat.
+Introduced by the NSW State Government in 1998, The Companion Animals Act 1998 (the Act) and the Companion Animals Regulation 2018 (the Regulation), are to provide for the effective and responsible care and management of companion animals.
+A companion animal is currently defined under the Act as a dog or cat.

-The Companion Animals Act 1998 and the Companion Animals Regulation 2008 replaces the Dog Act 1966 and provides legislation for the identification and registration of companion animals and for the duties and responsibilities of their owners.
+The Act and the Regulation replace the Dog Act 1966 and provide legislation for the identification and registration of companion animals and for the duties and responsibilities of their owners.

-The Act and the regulation came about in response to community expectations about the role and place of dogs and cats in society.
+The Act and the Regulation came about in response to community expectations about the role and place of dogs and cats in society.
 The new State Government approach to companion animal management has provided Council with an opportunity to develop a strategic response to managing pets in our community.
-In response to this, on 6 September 2005, a Companion Animal Management Plan was adopted by Council to address the community's needs regarding the responsible management of companion animals in the area.

 Pets in the City

 The Petcare Information and Advisory Service has produced a guide called Pets in the City.
-This guide helps people decide whether they should have a pet, what the most suitable pet may be and how to enjoy life with a pet.
-It is for both potential pet owners and for those who already own a pet.
-Visit www.petsinthecity.net.au to access the guide.
+This guide helps people decide whether they should have a pet, what the most suitable pet may be for them and their family, and how to enjoy life with a pet.
+Both potential pet owners and current pet owners would benefit from reading this guide.

 We are Family

-We are Family is a guide to nurturing the child-pet relationship from pregnancy to preschool.
-The guide is available here.
+We are Family is a guide to nurturing the child-pet relationship; from pregnancy to preschool.

 Benefits of companion animal ownership